ZoveRKI/Init-Setting/Laravel/ReadMe.md

 'php artisan migrate' maybe not necessary

 ### Windows
-- make sure extension is active which in `php.ini`
+- Make sure the extension is activated in `php.ini`
 ```
 extension=fileinfo
 extension=mysqli